• Facebook

 HOW TO MAKE HOMEMADE BUTTERMILK

 Buttermilk has been around for many years.
-It’s used in cooking, baking and it can also be used to make refreshing drinks.
-And even though it’s widely available in grocery stores I rarely buy it.
-Instead I use quick buttermilk substitutes that are easily prepared at home.
+It’s used in cooking and baking and can also make refreshing drinks.
+And even though it’s widely available in grocery stores, I rarely buy it.
+Instead, I use quick buttermilk substitutes that are easily prepared at home.

 INGREDIENTS